How to Find a Therapist Who Understands Your Background | JED

 • What kind of issues do I want to work on with a therapist?
 Depression, anxiety, childhood trauma, suicidal thoughts, stress, relationship conflict?

-• Do I have preferences for my therapist, such as gender, age, ethnicity, language, cultural background, or being LGBTQ-affirming?
+• Do I have preferences for my therapist, such as gender, age, ethnicity, race, religion, language, cultural background, or being LGBTQIA-affirming?

 • Do I prefer someone who shares my ethnic background?